Most-Attended

 AAC in the Cloud 2023 Conference

-4.05 out of 239 ratings (147 live attendees)
+(147 live attendees)

 As speech-language pathologists, we lead the way in determining how communication is viewed within our professional setting.
 In this practical presentation, we will review the essential components of a communication-focused program in order to support authentic, student-centered communication skills, and to create a more inclusive and supportive learning environment for all students.